 - Walker 309

-Assistant Professor of Diverse Literature, Humanities
+- Associate Professor of Diversity and Literature, Humanities

 - PhD, Comparative Literature, New York University at Stony Brook